v5ma/selfawarenetworks/raynote13.md

 Hence, the proposed “Fourth Law” describes real, physical, and computational processes that are as valid in neural ensembles as they are in gases and other thermodynamic systems—each step in the network’s response is a genuine “computation” of signal dissipation, culminating in a newly integrated state we call “awareness.”

 Background
 I don’t believe in Emergence or Irreducible Complexity because I’ve been thinking about this concept of high phasic phase wave differentials dissipating in synchronized groups of tonic waves for 2 years prior.
-I had previously derived the essence of what today became the 4th law of Thermodynamics a couple of years ago, in the summer of 2022, and it is indirectly described in the context of neuroscience in my youtube videos and github posts and my audio recording published to recorder.google.com at that time.
+I had previously derived the essence of what today became the 4th law of Thermodynamics a couple of years ago, in the summer of 2022, and it is indirectly described in the context of neuroscience in my youtube videos, github posts, and my audio recordings published to recorder.google.com at that time, and also before in 2021.

 The essence of what led to the 4th Law of Thermodynamics, and a theory of Phenomenological Consciousness, and a theory of Gravity that connects General Relativity to Quantum physics came about from thought experiments after doing many experiments with EEG and other brain computer interface devices over the years, I did these experiments to think about, study, and imagine how waves interact, from brainwaves in the brain, to particle waves in space.